 First of all, keep up to date with the dengue clusters reported in Singapore.
 If you happen to be living in one of the clusters, take extra care to avoid getting bitten and do what you can to prevent mosquitoes from breeding in your homes.

-If you notice bites, check if they’re from mosquitoes (they are usually round and elevated with a dot in the middle) and observe if you gain any symptoms of dengue fever.
+If you notice bites, check if they’re from mosquitoes (they are usually round and elevated with a dot in the middle) and observe if you feel any symptoms of dengue fever.
 Telltale signs include high fever, rash, nausea and severe joint and muscle pain.

 #2 Make personal preventive choices